schierlm/Oberon2013Modifications/LargeFilesystem/README.md

 Oberon's original filesystem with its limits (64 MB filesystem size, ~3 MB file size) is well-suited for small files.
 But when
-[removing the limits](../RemoveFilesizeLimit/README.md), performance for large files is pretty slow.
-Also, 32 character file names are sometimes too limited.
+[removing the limits](../RemoveFilesizeLimit/README.md), performance for large files is pretty bad.
+Also, 32 character long file names (including the terminating 0X) are sometimes too limited.

-This modification provides an example how to increase the sector size to 4 KB, file name length to 64 characters, while also increasing the size of internal structures (128 extended entries per file header).
+This modification provides an example on how to increase the sector size to 4 KB, file name length to 64 characters, while also increasing the size of internal structures (128 extended entries per file header).
 These values are by no means optimal; they serve as example values.
 If you want to use different values, it should suffice to